-Policy statement
+Policy Statement

 Chesterfield Borough Council (the Council) has a responsibility to enforce a range of legislation.
 Where possible, we will offer advice and guidance to support businesses and individuals to comply, but where it becomes necessary to take enforcement action, we will do so.
+Enforcement will always be relevant and proportionate to the offence or contravention.

 There is a wide range of enforcement tools available to deal with non-compliance and includes:

 - Compliance advice, guidance and support

 - Voluntary undertakings

-- Statutory (legal) notices (including orders)
+- Statutory (legal) notices (including Orders)

 - Works in default

 - Financial penalties

 - Injunctive actions, enforcement orders and possession orders

-- Simple caution
+- Simple cautions

 - Prosecution

 - Refusal, revocation or suspension of a licence or approval

 - Detention/seizure of food/goods/equipment

 - Forfeiture Proceedings

 - Penalty Charge Notices

 - Civil Penalties

 - Proceeds of Crime Applications

 - Prohibition

-- Statutory orders
+- Statutory Orders

 - Compulsory Purchase Orders

 - Use of other legal powers

 - No action